Vitamin C Function, Properties, and Facts: Scurvy To The Common Cold

 So why the Vitamin C Controversy?

-Well besides not going into the ever pharmaceutical debate which generates billions or natural medicine which sell billions to get you to take vitamin c and other supplements.
+Well besides not going into the ever pharmaceutical debate which generates billions of dollars, and with out going into the ever increasing natural medicine which also generates billions of dollars by getting you to take vitamin c and other supplements.
 The main debate started in 1970 by Linus Pauling.
 He made came up with the idea that Vitamin C might prevent or cure common cold.
 His theory was first released in his book “Vitamin C and the Common Cold”.
 He would take 18g of vitamin c a day and when he felt a cold coming would take up to 46grams a day.
 The recommended daily dosage is 90mg the upper level is 2000mg or 2grams.
 That is a huge difference.
 See toxicity below.
 It could be a result of placebo effect which is a result of histamine (www.sciencedaily.com/articles/h/histamine.htm ) People take over the counter anti-histamine drugs to prevent stuffed up, running noses much like the way you take an allergy medication.
 Well Vitamin C is a natural anti-histamine at a much smaller level and therefore works much like a drug.
 This helps alleviate some of the issues with a cold but does NOT cure it.

 - Shin Splints - Causes, Pain Prevention, and Recovery.